Sri Lanka Navy: Stagnation

 In the aftermath of the attempted coup, the armed forces saw major budget cuts that dramatically halted the expansion it enjoyed in the 1950s.
-Under N. Q. Dias, the Ministry of External Affairs and Defence changed its defense policy taking steps to prevent a further coup attempts.
+Under N. Q. Dias, the Ministry of External Affairs and Defence changed its defence policy taking steps to prevent a further coup attempts.
 Joint operations among armed services were stopped, with the army to focused on internal security and the role of the navy was scaled down.
 As a result, several of its ships were sold off and its size reduced by the stoppage of recruitment of officers cadets and sailors for over seven years, the loss of important bases and barracks and the stoppage of training in the United Kingdom.
 Two batches of 300 ratings were recruited in 1966 and 1969.

 Insurrection

 As a result, in 1971 the navy was poorly equipped and short of personnel when the 1971 JVP Insurrection broke out.
-RCyN had only one warship, HMCyS Gajabahu which was not put to sea as its crew were dispatched with other naval personal for shore duty.
-RCyN initially mounted the defence of ports and thereafter carryout offensive counter insurgency operations against the insurgents.
+RCyN had only one warship, HMCyS Gajabahu which was not put to sea as its crew were dispatched with other naval personnel for shore duty.
+RCyN initially mounted the defence of ports and thereafter carryout offensive counterinsurgency operations against the insurgents.
 During the insurrection navy suffered its first combat casualties and went on to man detention centres to rehabilitate surrendered insurgents after it was crushed in a few months.
 Ceylon, however, had to rely on the Indian Navy to established an exclusion zone around the island.

+With the JVP insurrection, the Government felt the limitations of the RCyN and the need to strengthen the navy.
+The People's Republic of China gifted two Type 062-class gunboat and these were commissioned in February 1972, while three more were ordered.

 Navy of the Republic

-In 1972 the "Dominion of Ceylon" became the "Democratic Socialist Republic of Sri Lanka" and the Royal Ceylon Navy became the Sri Lanka Navy.
+In July 1972 the "Dominion of Ceylon" became the "Democratic Socialist Republic of Sri Lanka" and the Royal Ceylon Navy became the Sri Lanka Navy.
 The ensign, along with the Flag Officers' flags, were redesigned.
 The term "Captain of the Navy", introduced in the Navy Act, was changed to "Commander of the Navy", in keeping with the terminology adopted by the other two services.
 Finally, "Her Majesty's Ceylon Ships" (HMCyS) became "Sri Lankan Naval Ships" (SLNS).

-The navy began rebuilding its strength in the 1970s with the gift of Shershen-class torpedo boats from the USSR and acquisition of five Type 062-class gunboats from China to carry out effective coastal patrolling and carried out several cruises to regional ports.
+SLN received three more Type 062-class gunboats in December 1972, while the USSR gifted a Shershen-class torpedo boat in 1975.
+These gunboats allowed the SLN to carry out effective coastal patrolling and several cruises to regional ports.
 New bases were established to counter smuggling operations in the coastal areas.
 Five inshore patrol crafts were ordered from Cheverton, while six coastal patrol craft were built by the Colombo Dockyards.